 What’s the Deductible or Excess I’ll Pay Before Coverage Kicks in?

 Deductibles vary by plan and region.
-Higher deductibles reduce premiums — useful in affordable healthcare countries like Thailand.
-In expensive places like Switzerland or the US, lower deductibles prevent massive out of pocket costs.
+Higher deductibles reduce premiums, which is useful in affordable healthcare countries like Thailand.
+In expensive places like Switzerland or the US, lower deductibles prevent large out-of-pocket costs.
 Calculate total yearly exposure, not just premiums, when comparing options.

 Coverage depends on your specific plan.
 Basic plans cover hospitalization and emergency services.
-Outpatient care, prescriptions, and dental often require additional coverage for extra premiums.
+Outpatient care, prescriptions, and dental often require additional coverage at extra cost.
 In affordable countries, you might skip outpatient coverage and pay out of pocket to reduce premiums.

 Are Maternity, Mental Health, and Dental Covered?
 If Not, Can I Add Them Later?